 - 2017: I start writing.
 A lot.
 I document over 300 pages of the story of BrainGain.

 - 2018: Started Sales Consulting and Coaching Businesses, begin publishing articles.

-- Present day: Over 200 articles published, top Writer on Medium in Advice and Mental Health…and we’re just getting started 🙂 Splitting my time between the US and Brazil and wherever life takes me in between!
+- Present day: Over 200 articles published, top Writer on Medium in Advice and Mental Health, Head of Enrollment at the Collective…and we’re just getting started 🙂 Splitting my time between the US and Brazil and wherever life takes me in between!